8 Things to Know About Colorectal Cancer Screenings

 Colorectal cancer cases among people younger than 50 have been increasing since the mid-1990s, according to the American Cancer Society.

-A colonoscopy is a visual screening procedure that is considered the “gold standard” for colorectal cancer screening.
+A colonoscopy is a visual exam that is considered the “gold standard” for colorectal cancer screening.
 It is performed while you are sedated, so you do not feel or see anything.

 A doctor inserts a flexible tube with a small camera into the rectum to examine the entire length of the colon.
 If precancerous polyps are found, they often can be removed during the procedure.
 For most people, colonoscopy screenings should be repeated every 10 years.

 A FIT, or fecal immunochemical test, analyzes a stool sample for signs of blood from cancer.
 No prep is necessary.
-However, this test is not as thorough as a colon exam.
-If cancer is suspected or the FIT test is positive, a colonoscopy may be needed.
+However, this test is not as accurate as a colonoscopy.
+If cancer is suspected or the FIT test is positive, a colonoscopy is needed.
 Usually, the FIT test is performed every year.

-Many lifestyle-related risk factors associated with colorectal cancer can be changed, including diet and weight.
+Many lifestyle-related factors that have been linked to colorectal cancer can be changed, including diet and weight.